 The fine folks at L.A.
 Burdick Handmade Chocolates “expertly blend shavings of single-source chocolate into steaming milk for a truly rich cup.”
 Which sound delightful and I may just stop writing this post right now to go grab a cup.

 Okay, now that I’m back, it was also lovely getting to visit the Tree Studio Building while sipping my hot chocolate.
 The Queen Anne-style building, which fronts North State, dates back to 1894.
 Judge Lambert Tree’s eponymous studio was a working and living space for European artists in Chicago.
 It still serves that purpose today, with artists living upstairs.
 Which is why you can sip delicious hot chocolate in this historic spot on the ground floor.
-You can also swing by for a stronger drink at Watershed after our Historic Chicago Walking Bar Tour.
+You can also swing by for a stronger drink at Watershed after a custom private tour.

 Revival Food Hall

-You can grab a mug of the good stuff at Mindy’s Hot Chocolate in Revival Food Hall before coming on our Loop Interior Architecture Walking Tour, which begins next door in the Marquette seven days a week.
+You can grab a mug of the good stuff at Mindy’s Hot Chocolate in Revival Food Hall before starting a Downtown Bucket List private tour, which begins next door in the Marquette seven days a week.
 Revival is one of the trendiest dining spots in the Loop, filled with hip restaurants and vendors.
 The name itself, pleasingly, is a nod to historic architecture.

 Revival is in the old Commercial National Bank Building, designed by Daniel Burnham and Co. in 1907.
 It was their first skyscraper bank building, employing the signature tripartite design of Burnham’s Classical Revival look.
 (Hence, Revival Food Hall–get it?)
 Notably, the attached Corinthian columns along the second floor marked the banking floor’s location.
 This set the template for many other grand bank buildings along LaSalle Street.